cornejobarraza/expo-libvlc-player/README.md

 #### Black screen issue

-On Android, the `libvlcjni` player detaches from the View when the surface is destroyed after switching tabs.
+On Android, the `libvlcjni` player detaches from the View when the surface is destroyed after switching screens.

 This causes nothing to be displayed when coming back to the screen as native resources are released automatically.

-The current workaround is to reattach the View once the surface is recreated but this results in a brief black screen.
+The current workaround attaches the View when the surface is created but this results in a brief black screen.

 ### Configure for iOS